l-Fari-l/Automation-of-Rockfall-Shadow-Zone-Mapping/README.md

 I will be uploading a Rockfall Hazard and Assessment Report of Highway 3 and Eagle RV Park & Campground in Keremeos soon.
 It is currently under review.

 If you have any suggestions, questions, or problems, do let me know!

-If you wish to contact me feel free to email me at farooq_qazi@hotmail.com